 Night train to Lisbon by Pascal Mercier

-This masterpiece by Swiss author Pascal Mercier is a lot more than travel inspiration – it is a philosophical novel that asks and answers questions about decisions, loneliness, love and death.
-The story follows the investigation of Swiss teacher Raimund Gregorius: one day on his way to work he saves a young Potuguese woman from suicide.
-She disappears immediately afterwards, leaving behind only a book by Amadeu de Prado.
-Sponateously, Raimund decides to investigate the story of de Prado and takes the night train to Lisbon.
-His journey leads him through the mysterious streets of Lisbon and introduces him to life under the oppressive regime of Salazar, when the wise doctor Amadeus de Prado lived.
+This masterpiece by Swiss author Pascal Mercier is a lot more than travel inspiration – it is a philosophical novel that asks and answers questions about decisions, loneliness, love, and death.
+The story follows the investigation of Swiss teacher Raimund Gregorius: one day on his way to work he saves a young Portuguese woman from suicide.
+She disappears immediately afterward, leaving behind only a book by Amadeu de Prado.
+Spontaneously, Raimund decides to investigate the story of de Prado and takes the night train to Lisbon.
+His journey leads him through the mysterious streets of Lisbon and introduces him to live under the oppressive regime of Salazar when the wise doctor Amadeus de Prado lived.

 In 2013, a movie based on the book was released, starring Jeremy Irons and Melanie Laurent.

-To learn more bout the Salazar regime and the resistance covered in the book, you might want to visit the Museum of Aljube in Lisbon.
+To learn more about the Salazar regime and the resistance covered in the book, you might want to visit the Museum of Aljube in Lisbon.

 Conquerors: How Portugal Forged the First Global Empire by Roger Crowley